Mik-el/Data-Mining-in-Python-Examples/README.md

 # Data-Mining-Examples-in-Python
 ## Disclaimer
 1) The codes I'm sharing contain comments and variable names in italian. (but maybe you'll result to understand since the codes are quite easy).
 2) The codes could have errors.
-If you find them and you can use Github you can fix the code.
+If you find them you can use Github you can fix the code.
 Thank you!

 ## What is Data Mining
 It's the the set of techniques and methodologies which have as their object the extraction of useful information from large quantities of data (databases, data warehouses, etc.)